Form 1023 Paperwork, In Millions of Hours, 1986 to 2016

 Form 8940 provides an opportunity for an organization that has been recognized exempt under 501(c)(3) to claim a foundation status other than the one originally recognized.
 An organization may need to make a such a change because its circumstances have changed, or because haste or lack of knowledge resulted in an error in the initial determination.

 It is important to File Form 8940, however, and obtain a corrected letter, when an initial determination of private foundation status was in error.
 Private foundation status can affect an organization's filing requirements and ability to apply for grants.
-Organizations originally determined to be private foundations that can, nevertheless, show that they have always been publicly supported will need to file Form 8940 to get the record straight with the IRS.
+Organizations originally determined to be private foundations that have not completed their fifth year of existence, or that can show that they have always been publicly supported will need to file Form 8940 to get the record straight with the IRS.

 Organizations that were not publicly supported when they received an IRS ruling of private foundation status, but that are now able to meet a public charity test should not request a "reclassification of foundation status" on Form 8940.
-These charities must go through a "termination of private foundation status," Form 8940, Part II, lines 8h and/or 8i.
+These charities must go through a "termination of private foundation status," Form 8940, Part II, line 8.

 Additional Information